Ordina-Group/pythoneers-kubernetes-workshop/exercises/part-1/README.md

 With Docker Desktop the loadBalanced service is exposed to your localhost, visit the application here [http://localhost:8000]

+With Podman Desktop the loadBalanced service is not automatically exposed, At the start we have created an ingress for you to connect to the service `backend-service`.
+Visit the application here [http://localhost:9090]

 ### Crashing the application